August 2024 / ESG

 At first glance, this draws similarities with tobacco—growing public awareness of health harms, stricter national regulation, and global initiatives (e.g., the WHO Framework on Tobacco Control treaty) also characterized efforts to combat the societal cost of smoking.
 However, we do not believe the food and tobacco sectors are directly comparable.
 First, nutritious food is a prerequisite for health—there is not the same clear existential threat from health concerns for food companies as those posed to cigarette smoking.
 Second, food companies can reformulate products to address health concerns, and health-focused product offerings are a significant strategic opportunity.

 Environmental, social and governance (ESG) considerations such as the food trilemma form part of our overall investment decision‑making process alongside other factors to identify investment opportunities and manage investment risk.
 At T. Rowe Price this is known as ESG integration.
 ESG investors may adopt a more nuanced, stock-specific approach versus the exclusions‑oriented playbook applied to global tobacco when evaluating food and beverage companies.
 This would still be a departure from the positive ESG view of many food and beverage companies today.
-This approach may involve scrutinizing the nutrition characteristics of food portfolios, product labelling, advertising, and lobbying/influence in public health more seen historically.
+This approach may involve scrutinizing the nutrition characteristics of food portfolios, product labelling, advertising, and lobbying/influence in public health more than seen historically.

 IMPORTANT INFORMATION